 When it comes to move tutors, it's become a pretty solid tradition that there's a move tutor somewhere in each game that will teach Frenzy Plant, Blast Burn or Hydro Cannon to your final-form starter if it's happy enough, and that another move tutor will teach Draco Meteor to any Dragon-type Pokémon that can learn extra moves.
 Other tutors vary, and you can decide your Pokémon's compatibility with the moves they teach the same way you decide on TM compatibility.

 Higher evolutions should nearly always learn a superset of their pre-evolutions' TM/HM/tutor moves.
-Losing the ability to learn a TM upon evolution is extremely rare - since G/S/C, it has only happened with Cinccino losing Thief in Black and White and Lumineon losing Nature Power in X and Y, and every such case has been fixed in subsequent generations, implying it's never been intentional.
+Losing the ability to learn a TM upon evolution is extremely rare - there have only been a couple of cases, which largely appear to be oversights changed in subsequent generations.
 Only do it if there's a very, very good reason.